 - Nutmeg: use freshly grated nutmeg.

-- Eggs: fresh medium size eggs
+- Eggs: fresh large eggs

 Ingredients for the coating